 College of Motion Picture Arts

-Dean: Reb Braddock; Associate Dean: Dr. Andrew Syder; Assistant Dean: Tony Ciarlariello; Associate Professors: Baggott; Filmmakers in Residence: Allen, Cawood, Cohen, Gómez-Mouakad, Hoffman, Honn, Kaleko, Marcks, Maurer, Mendez, Meyer, Mikota, Nunez, Nutting, Patterson, Riker, Robkin, Scoon, Slade, E. Stone, J. Stone, Tripp, Vargo, Williams
+Dean: Reb Braddock; Associate Dean: Dr. Andrew Syder; Assistant Dean: Tony Ciarlariello; Associate Professors: Baggott; Filmmakers in Residence: Cawood, Cohen, Gómez-Mouakad, Hoffman, Honn, Kaleko, Kashani, Marcks, Maurer, Mendez, Meyer, Mikota, Nunez, Patterson, Robkin, Scoon, Slade, E. Stone, J. Stone, Tripp, Vargo, Williams, Winter

 The Master of Fine Arts (MFA) is a graduate program in narrative motion picture production that prepares students for careers in producing, directing, screenwriting, production design, cinematography, sound design, and editing.
 Emphases in screenwriting and production are offered, with curricula designed to furnish the conceptual framework, the professional training, and the working environment for eventual participation in a profession that is a powerful influence in our culture.
 The goals of the College of Motion Picture Arts are to fully educate students, help them become integrated members of the academic community of Florida State University, become responsible members of the entertainment profession, and participate in a creative and artistic process.